Juana Manuela Gorriti: Literary contributions

+Gorriti also founded the newspaper The Dawn of Argentina (La Alborada del Plata) with fellow poet Numa Pompilio Llona.

 Her intermittent three-year stay in Lima resulted in the publication of La Quena, a short but influential novella, in the prestigious newspaper El Comercio.
-Later, as Peruvian politics began to stabilize, she contributed to the Revista de Limawith stories like El Angel Caido and Si haces mal no esperes bien.
+Later, as Peruvian politics began to stabilize, she contributed to the Revista de Lima with stories like El Angel Caido and Si haces mal no esperes bien.

 Gorriti's stories are finely crafted and bear witness to trends in South American literature of the 19th century.